-This agreement outlines your rights and responsibilities as a secure fixed-term or introductory tenant of Havering Council.
-If you are an introductory tenant, your tenancy will automatically become a secure fixed-term tenancy after one year for a specific term, unless you break any of the conditions of the tenancy during this period, for which we may take action to end the tenancy or extend the introductory period.
+This agreement outlines your rights and responsibilities as a secure, introductory tenant or equitable tenant of Havering Council.
+If you have an equitable tenancy this will convert to an introductory tenancy when you reach 18 years.
+If you are an introductory tenant, your tenancy will automatically become a secure tenancy after one year, unless you break any of the conditions of the tenancy during this period, for which we may take action to end the tenancy or extend the introductory period.
 Most rights and responsibilities apply to both types of tenancy, but any differences are clearly marked.

-The legal rights which you have will depend upon whether you are a secure fixedterm or introductory tenant.
-If you are a secure fixed-term tenant, you will have all of the legal rights summarised in Section 1.
-However, if you have an introductory tenancy you have fewer rights and, where any of the following rights do not apply to this type of tenancy, this will be marked "(fixed-term tenants only)".
+The legal rights which you have will depend upon whether you are a secure or introductory tenant.
+If you are a secure tenant, you will have all of the legal rights summarised in Section 1.
+However, if you have an introductory tenancy you have fewer rights and, where any of the following rights do not apply to this type of tenancy, this will be marked "(secure tenants only)".